-Food – an emerging trend amongst travelers around the world
+Food – an emerging trend amongst travellers around the world

-- Travelers inevitably will experience a country’s local cuisine and its unique taste of food.
+- travellers inevitably will experience a country’s local cuisine and its unique taste of food.

-- Renowned eats that travelers get to experience in a country will have lasting memories.
+- Renowned eats that travellers get to experience in a country will have lasting memories.